Eschatologue/CM_wiki/docs/spells/1st-level.md

 Grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within range.
 For the duration, these plants turn the ground in the area into difficult terrain.

-A creature in the area when you cast the spell must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
+A creature in the area when you cast the spell must succeed on a Strength Saving Throw or be restrained by the entangling plants until the spell ends.
 A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.

 When the spell ends, the conjured plants wilt away.